Partisan Disruptor FRT Review: The Best Forced Reset Trigger for 2026

 The Verdict

-Buy it if: You want forced reset functionality on a standard AR-15 platform at a reasonable price, and you live in a state where FRTs are legal.
+Buy it if: You want forced reset functionality on a standard AR-15 platform at a reasonable price, and you can live with a below-average semi-auto mode.
+Lives in a state where FRTs are legal.